 We can also use our devices to enjoy our hobbies which can promote our wellbeing and keep us entertained.
-Here are some app recommendations that are all free:
+Here are some app recommendations that are all free.
+Some apps require purchases to access additional/premium features:

 - BorrowBox

 - Libby

 - Goodreads

 - Serial Reader

 - Poetizer